 Students and staff are being kept informed of the latest advice, which is being published on SIMMSpace and StaffNet, and the University has systems in place to support students and staff in the event they are asked to self-isolate.

-The University has published FAQs, which will be reviewed and updated as new information becomes available.
+The University has published FAQs on our Stay Safe at St Mary's pages, which will be reviewed and updated as new information becomes available.
 In the first instance The University advises that the latest advice on the COVID-19 Corona viruses can be found from the below sources: